Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 message producer and consumer.
 Azure messaging client libraries export default adapters for their message types.

+### Backward Compatibility

+The encoder v1.0.0-beta.5 and under encodes data into binary arrays.
+Starting from v1.0.0-beta.6, the encoder returns messages instead that contain the encoded payload.
+For a smooth transition to using the newer versions, the encoder also supports decoding messages with payloads that follow the old format where the schema ID is part of the payload.

+This backward compatibility is temporary and will be removed in v1.0.0.

 ## Examples

 ### Encode and decode an `@azure/event-hubs`'s `EventData`